HFAnalyticsLab/MM_GPcons_length/README.md

-# GP consultation length and deprivation for people with multiple conditions
+# GP consultation length by socioeconomic deprivation and multimorbidity status

 #### Status: In Progress